Mario Savio: FBI surveillance

-The investigation finally ended at the beginning of 1975 when an investigation into the FBI's abuse of power began.
+The FBI's Savio investigation finally ended at the beginning of 1975, when an investigation into the FBI's abuse of power began.
 Savio's ex-wife, Suzanne Goldberg, said that the "FBI's investigation of her and Savio [was] a waste of money and an invasion of privacy".

 Physics, teaching career, and death

-Between 1965 and his death, Savio held a variety of jobs, including as a sales clerk in Berkeley and instructor at Sonoma State University.
+Between 1965 and his death, Savio held a variety of jobs, including as a salesclerk in Berkeley and instructor at Sonoma State University.
 In 1965, he married Suzanne Goldberg, whom he had met in the Free Speech Movement.
-Two months after their wedding, they moved to England because Savio was awarded a scholarship to the University of Oxford.
+Two months after their wedding, they moved to England because Savio won a scholarship to the University of Oxford.
 While there, they had their first child, Stefan.
 Savio did not complete his degree at Oxford, and they moved back to California in February 1966.
 In 1968, he ran for state senator from Alameda County on the Peace and Freedom Party ticket, but lost to Nicholas C. Petris, a liberal Democrat.

-In April 1970, the Savios had their second son, Nadav, but filed for divorce soon after (April 1972), citing irreconcilable differences.
+In April 1970 the Savios had their second son, Nadav, but filed for divorce soon after (April 1972), citing irreconcilable differences.
 After that, he entered a period of severe emotional troubles.
-According to his friend Jackie Golberg (a former FSM leader, and not related to his wife), Savio showed up homeless on her doorstep, and found him in a "very bad emotional state".
-Savio was suffering from depression, and in February 1973 the FBI was told he had been hospitalized in the UCLA Medical Center.
+According to his friend Jackie Goldberg (a former FSM leader, and not related to his wife), Savio showed up homeless on her doorstep, and she found him in a "very bad emotional state."
+Savio was suffering from depression, and in February 1973 the FBI was told he had been hospitalized at the UCLA Medical Center.

-In 1980, he married a second time, to Lynne Hollander, an old acquaintance from the Free Speech Movement.
-He returned to study at San Francisco State University soon after.
+In 1980 he married a second time, to Lynne Hollander, an old acquaintance from the Free Speech Movement.
+He returned to study at San Francisco State University soon thereafter.
 In 1984, he received a summa cum laude bachelor's degree in physics and earned a master's degree in 1989.
-He was a brilliant student and his professor, Oliver Johns, named a theorem after him.
-In 1990, Savio and Hollander moved with their ten-year-old son to Sonoma County, California, where Savio taught mathematics, philosophy and logic at Sonoma State University.
-Savio was largely a quiet presence on campus until students rallied with him to protest a rise in student fees.
-This was Savio's last campus battle.
+Savio was a good student and had a theorem named after him by a professor.
+In 1990, Savio and Hollander moved with their ten-year-old son to Sonoma County, California, where Savio taught mathematics, philosophy, and logic at Sonoma State University.
+Although Savio generally kept a low profile on campus, he joined students to protest a rise in student fees.

 Savio had a history of heart problems and the day following a bitter and extended public debate with Sonoma State University's then-president, Ruben Armiñana, Savio had a heart attack.
 He was admitted to Columbia-Palm Drive Hospital in Sebastopol, California, on November 2, 1996.
 He slipped into a coma on November 5 and died the following day, shortly after being removed from life support.